This policy applies to the driving of any type of vehicle and applies to all staff that drive on University business. This will include:

 Employees and Students who drive vehicles, or who cycle, on University owned or managed property are required to:

-Observe all road traffic signs and to comply with all relevant driving instructions (e.g. speed limits) whilst driving on University property.
+observe all road traffic signs and to comply with all relevant driving instructions (e.g. speed limits) whilst driving on University property

-Report any accidents or incidents they are involved in when using a vehicle on University owned or managed property.
+report any accidents or incidents they are involved in when using a vehicle on University owned or managed property

-Director of Estates is responsible for ensuring that an appropriate system is in place to coordinate the management of University Vehicles and Occupational Drivers in accordance with the requirements of this policy.
+The Director of Estates is responsible for ensuring that an appropriate system is in place to coordinate the management of University Vehicles and Occupational Drivers in accordance with the requirements of this policy.

 Head of Security/Director of Estates are responsible, in addition to any other duties described in this policy, for ensuring that a suitable and sufficient risk assessment is made of the significant risks associated with campus roads, pavements and carparks and that:

-Appropriate control measures are identified and implemented to reduce risks to a tolerable level
+appropriate control measures are identified and implemented to reduce risks to a tolerable level

-Arrangements for securing health and safety in relation to these areas are communicated as appropriate to other members of the campus community.
+arrangements for securing health and safety in relation to these areas are communicated as appropriate to other members of the campus community

 This requirement will include the risk assessment of routine operational risks and also foreseeable ad hoc risks such as managing risks associated with winter weather, occasional movement and operation of large or tall vehicles on and around campus and the management of events where additional car parking or increased vehicular and/or pedestrian movements are foreseeable.